-The main reason is that pricing here is still quoted in local currency – whether it be domestic flights, transport, accommodation and safaris and tours – which immediately gives you an incredible saving, courtesy of the favourable exchange rate when you're paying in US Dollars, Pounds and Euros.
+The main reason is that pricing in South Africa is still quoted in local currency – whether it be domestic flights, transport, accommodation and safaris and tours – which immediately gives you an incredible saving, courtesy of the favourable exchange rate when you're paying in US Dollars, Pounds and Euros.

 There's just no time like the present!
 See our specials for more details of excellent savings at superb safari lodges that are offering low season and long-stay specials right now.